teaching-FEEC/dgm-2025.2/projects/super-video-decompression/README.md

   DISTS (Deep Image Structure and Texture Similarity): Used to provide a measure of perceptual quality based on deep feature representations.

-The models will be benchmarked to confirm their real-time feasibility, a key project requirement.
-While preliminary performance estimations can be derived from existing compact model benchmarks (e.g.,), project-specific benchmarking remains an eventual necessity [4, 13:55].
+The model combinations will be benchmarked to confirm their real-time feasibility.
+While preliminary performance estimations can be derived from existing compact model benchmarks (here: https://github.com/the-database/mpv-upscale-2x_animejanai/wiki/Benchmarks#running-benchmarks), project-specific benchmarking remains an eventual necessity.

 A specific test will be conducted to determine if the ad2x model exhibits generalized superiority, allowing it to be used in place of the dedicated 2x model in production environments.

 ## Bibliographic References

 BARAKA MAISELI; ABDALLA, A. T. Seven decades of image super-resolution: achievements, challenges, and opportunities.
 EURASIP Journal on Advances in Signal Processing, v.
 2024, n.
 1, 18 jul.
 2024.

 CHEN, Z. et al. NTIRE 2025 Challenge on Image Super-Resolution (x4): Methods and Results.
 Disponível em: <https://arxiv.org/abs/2504.14582>.
 Acesso em: 16 set.
 2025.